maziac/z80dismblr/documentation/notes.md

 ## Binaries

 Use "Run Task...->Build Executables".
-This creates thebinaries and zip files for uploading a release.
+This creates the binaries and zip files for uploading a release.

 Manually:
 Binaries erzeugen für Linux, Windows und macos: